Healthier Snickerdoodle Cookies

 Snickerdoodle Cookies Recipe

-Once the dough has chilled, remove the plastic wrap.
+Step 5: Once the dough has chilled, remove the plastic wrap.
 Then, use a 1-tablespoon cookie scoop and roll the dough into balls with your hands.
-After that, roll each ball of cookie dough in the sugar or monk fruit and cinnamon.
+After that, roll each ball of cookie dough in the sugar and cinnamon.

 Snickerdoodles

-The soft texture of these snickerdoodles is incredible.
+• How To Make Soft Snickerdoodles: The soft texture of these cookies is incredible.
 To ensure that your cookies will be soft, we recommend cooking them for about 7-9 minutes.
 The cookies will spread and will be perfectly soft throughout.

-Classic snickerdoodle cookies are rolled in cinnamon and sugar before baking.
-We rolled our snickerdoodle cookie dough balls in monk fruit and cinnamon before placing them on a sheet pan with parchment paper to bake.
+• Roll In Cinnamon And Sugar: Classic snickerdoodles are rolled in cinnamon and sugar before baking.
+We rolled our snickerdoodle cookie dough balls in cinnamon and sugar before placing them on a sheet pan with parchment paper to bake.

 Why Chill The Snickerdoodle Cookie Dough?